Citation for this page in APA citation style. Close

 Erwin Schrödinger's intention for his infamous cat-killing box was to discredit certain non-intuitive implications of quantum mechanics, of which his wave mechanics was the second formulation.
 Schrödinger's wave mechanics is more continuous mathematically, and apparently more deterministic, than Werner Heisenberg's matrix mechanics.

 Einstein and Schrödinger did not like the fundamental randomness implied by quantum mechanics.
 They wanted to restore determinism to physics.
 Indeed Schrödinger's wave equation predicts a perfectly deterministic time evolution of the wave function.
-Randomness enters only when a measurement is made and the wave function "collapses."
+But what is evolving deterministically is only abstract probabilities.
+And these probabilities are confirmed only in the statistics of large numbers of identically prepared experiments.
+Randomness enters only when a measurement is made and the wave function "collapses" into one of the possible states of the system.

 Schrödinger devised a variation in which the random radioactive decay would kill a cat.
 Observers could not know what happened until the box is opened.